 If you are looking for someone to help find a senior living facility in Houston, TX, I highly recommend Syed Rizvi.
 He was a tremendous help in locating a memory care unit for my mother who is in later stage of dementia.
 He(Senior Living Advisor in Houston) met with me personally to explain his role in the process and get background info on my mom.
 He provided his professional support every step of the way and was very honest and upfront with me.
 He is invaluable.

 Goes the extra mile above and beyond to help your loved one find the best quality fit for the best price!

-I have worked with Syed of Asbico and he is very knowledgeable and compassionate when assisting seniors find the perfect facility.
+I have worked with Syed (Senior Living Advisor in Houston) of Asbico and he is very knowledgeable and compassionate when assisting seniors find the perfect facility.

 Worked with Rizvi to find a place for a resident.
 Very kind and humble.
 Knows his stuff.
 Can find the right place in short time.